Can I put chicken manure on my garden?

 Commercially derived (from a chicken farm) untreated poultry manure is prohibited for use within the City of Swan under the Biosecurity and Agriculture Management (Stable Fly) Management Plan 2013.

-Chicken manure from residential backyard chickens may be used in the garden but it is recommended you first compost the manure to ‘treat’ it.
+Chicken manure from residential backyard chickens may be used in the garden, but as it's high in ammonia it is highly recommended that you first compost the manure to ‘treat’ it.
 Apart from the flies and ammonia issues, untreated chicken manure is too ‘strong’ to be applied to plants and can even burn them.

 Composting chicken manure can be done in several ways, the key points being to combine the manure with a large volume of carbon-rich matter such as wood shavings, and some water and air.
 It can be useful to place a Gedye composting bin in your chicken yard (even an old plastic rubbish bin can be modified for this purpose) so that manure removed from the chicken coop and yard may be conveniently placed in it and the lid put on the top.
 Adding carbon-rich matter and ‘stirring’ with a compost mixing tool to aerate it will speed up the process.